yvonnefroehlich/SplitLab-TemporalAlignment/README.md

 - Folder `00_SAC_files`
   - Subfolders corresponding to some of the filename formats supported by _SplitLab_
   - Vertical (Z), North (N), East (E) components as SAC-files
-  - Sampling interval: 0.05 sec
+  - Sampling interval: 0.05 s

 - Folder `01_your_results`
   - Until now empty